SM9276/Plexos_AI/README.md

     pip install llama-index
     pip install llama-index-llms-ollama
     pip install llama_index.embeddings.huggingface
+note if you are using windows you have to do this extra step:

+    pip uninstall torch
+    pip install torch==2.2

-The RAG.py has two functions
+The RAG.py has three functions

     construct_index()
         this function takes in a dirctory path, loads the files, then generates an index